cloudacademy/angular-instructor-demos/04-create-template/README.md

             }
         }
     ```
--   Open `src/app/app.component.ts` and just below title variable add the following:
+3. Open `src/app/app.component.ts` and just below title variable add the following:

-    ```
+    ```.js
     inputValue: string = 'initial value';
     ```

-- Open `src/app/app.component.html` template and update/add the following element below the `<div class="divider"...`
+4. Open `src/app/app.component.html` template and update/add the following element below the `<div class="divider"...`

-    ```
+    ```.html
     <app-custom-input [(value)]="inputValue"></app-custom-input>
     <p>Input value: {{ inputValue }}</p>
     ```

-    Open your Angular application in Browser (refresh page if needed) and see how default value is set initialy, but later updated when
+    > _Open your Angular application in Browser (refresh page if needed) and see how default value is set initialy, but later updated when
-    new value is typed into TextInput box.
+    new value is typed into TextInput box._

+### 3.5 Start The Application

+1. Start Angular Development Server if not yet started:

+    ```.bash
+    npx -p @angular/cli ng serve  --host 0.0.0.0
+    ```
+2. Otherwise refresh the browser tab to see updated view.